 This course focuses on the planning and instructional skills needed to be an effective physical educator in grades 7-12.
 Research related to teaching and learning styles will be studied and instructional materials will be developed.
-A variety of instructional units and lessons which incorporate knowledge-based objectives and developmentally appropriate motor learning experiences will be designed and implemented.
-(2cr)
+A variety of

 ED 3993 Curriculum Design in Physical Education